-The Chief of the Buildings and Grounds Division supervises the Mail Service for all State offices, departments and agencies located in Carson City, Las Vegas and Reno.
-All state agencies shall use the Mail Services unless the Director of the Department of Administration provides specific exemption.
+The Administrator of the Mail Services Division supervises mail service for all state offices, departments and agencies located in Carson City, Las Vegas and Reno.
+All state agencies shall use the services provided by the Mail Services Division unless the Director of the Department of Administration provides specific exemption.
+Requests for exemption must be submitted in writing to the Director of the Department of Administration and contain a business justification for the exemption.
+Exemptions are valid for the duration of a biennium and must be renewed as part of the budget building process.